ecwu/ecwu.github.io.source/content/page/changelog/index.md

 ### 2026

+#### April 2026

+- Reimplement gallery breakout layout in CSS so galleries can extend to the right edge of the content area without manipulating the outer `<article>` structure.
+The gallery shortcode is now a paired shortcode.

 #### January 2026

 - Attempt to fix the issue where the full-width feature image slightly exceeds the screen width when the vertical scrollbar is present.
 (Possible cause: the mixed use of `vw` and `%` units, which the scrollbar affects the `vw` calculation)